hermodapp/api/README.md

-sqlx mig add YOUR_MIGRATION_NAME # Create a new sqlx migration sqlx mig run # Run your new migration cargo sqlx prepare -- -lib # Rebuild sqlx's cache used for compile-time SQL guarantees cargo sqlx prepare --check -- --lib
+sqlx mig add YOUR_MIGRATION_NAME # Create a new sqlx migration sqlx mig run # Run your new migration cargo sqlx prepare -- --lib # Rebuild sqlx's cache used for compile-time SQL guarantees cargo sqlx prepare --check -- --lib

 docker build -t hermod_api . # Build the release image of the application (will take a *very* long time, Rust has infamously long release compilation times)